-On June 1, 2019, consumers, businesses, and organizations around the world will be called to action on the inaugural World Reef Day to reflect on the delicate ecosystem of our ocean's coral reefs and prevent further reef loss.
+On June 1, consumers, businesses, and organizations around the world celebrate the World Reef Day and are invited to reflect on the delicate ecosystem of our ocean's coral reefs and prevent further reef loss.

 World Reef Day is now the recurring annual day for the world to come together in awareness and activation to effect positive change for our world's reefs.